navidrome/website/content/en/docs/gsoc/_index.md

 ### Infinite Scroll

 Currently, navidrome is using pagination instead of providing a more convenient infinite-scroll.
-The implementation isn't trivial because navidrome is using [react-admin](https://marmelab.com/react-admin/), which not only doesn't provide this feature out of the box, but make it non-trivial to implement.
+The implementation isn't trivial because navidrome is using [react-admin](https://marmelab.com/react-admin/), which not only doesn't provide this feature out of the box, but makes it non-trivial to implement.

 #### Steps